AgataPrzykaza/McDonald/README.md

 ## Current Work and Future Plans 🚀

 ### Currently Working On:
-- **Completing the Ordering Process**: Adding functionality to place and manage orders directly in the app.
-- **Preparing Data**: Filling in missing information in the database, such as menu descriptions, item details, and rewards logic to ensure a smooth user experience.
-- **Automatic Location Detection**: Enabling the app to automatically find the nearest restaurant based on your location.
-- **Improved Delivery Integration**: Enhancing connections with Uber Eats, Wolt, Glovo, and Pyszne.pl for smoother delivery experiences.

-### Future Features to Add:
 - **Promotion Notifications**: Receive real-time notifications about the latest deals, offers, and special promotions.